 About the author

-Plamen is an experienced consultant helping organisations around the world identify their path to success and follow it.
+Plamen is a LeanStack coach and an experienced Software Delivery consultant helping organisations around the world identify their path to success and follow it.